 Norwich has now become an inspiration with its vibrancy, culture, history, stories and woodland threaded throughout her work.
 She has been on a creative journey creating lanterns, designing colouring books and making props for films.
 She exhibited her paintings last year at Anteros Gallery, and was the creative director for BeeSaviour Behaviours 2019 Lord mayors entry.

 She is still dreaming up a million ideas.
 One of which was creating her own range of mugs (to make the print-maker within happy) she hopes you enjoy her first range of Printware.

-A very talented mixed-media artist and painter, she lives in and works in Dorset, where she creates abstracts and semi-realist pieces, alongside coloured pencil realist animal portraits; whilst completely modernising and making over her new home and surrounding land with her partner.
+A very talented mixed-media artist and painter, she lives in and works in Wales, where she creates abstracts and semi-realist pieces, alongside coloured pencil realist animal portraits; whilst completely modernising and making over her new home and surrounding land with her partner.